Awalz/SwiftyDraw/README.md

 drawView.redo()
 ```

+## Apple Pencil Integration
+This is only supported for iOS 12.1 and above versions

+### Apple Pencil 2 Double Tap action
+#### Enable/ Disable pencil interaction
+Apple Pencil interaction is enabled by default, but you can set `drawView.isPencilInteractive` to change that setting.
+#### Pencil Events
+When double tapping the pencil, SwiftyDraw will check the user preferences set in the system.
+If the preference is set to switch to eraser, SwiftyDraw will switch between normal and erasing mode; if set to last used tool, SwiftyDraw will switch between current and previous brush.

 ## Delegate

 SwiftyDraw has delegate functions to notify you when a user is interacting with a SwiftDrawView.
 To access these delegate methods, simply make your View Controller conform to the `SwiftyDrawViewDelegate` protocol: